Standard hospital charges can be difficult to understand. Below are answers to your frequently asked questions.

-Why is Gundersen doing this?
+Why is Gundersen sharing standard hospital charges?

 Gundersen is providing a list of standard hospital charges for inpatient and outpatient services as part of the Affordable Care Act (ACA) and policy mandated by the U.S. Department of Health and Human Services and Centers for Medicare and Medicaid (CMS).